-Camp Pony Gang in Camden strongly believes in the importance of developing the equestrian of tomorrow that knows safe horsemanship, horsemanship lessons at our camp and correct care for horses and ponies are just as important as their mounted skills.
+Camp Pony Gang in Hopkins strongly believes in the importance of developing the equestrian of tomorrow that knows safe horsemanship, horsemanship lessons at our camp and correct care for horses and ponies are just as important as their mounted skills.

 We hope to avoid with this an uniformed request by a child who might say "mom/dad buy me a horse".
-Ones they have spend time in our camp they will know what time and work goes into complete horse care, what it means to own a horse and what responsibility comes with it.
+Once they have spend time in our camp they will know what time and work goes into complete horse care, what it means to own a horse and what responsibility comes with it.

 Each camper will have a horse/pony assigned to them on the beginning of the camp week.
 (This must not always be the one they are riding during their riding lessons.)
 Campers will be responsible for the care of this horse and apply what they learn in our horsemanship training class.